Entries tagged with: Stumblebum Brass Band

 Craig Ferguson @ Town Hall

-Now that he's free from hosting a late night talk show, Craig Ferguson has time to get back into standup and continues his three-night run at Town Hall tonight.
+Now that he's free from hosting a late night talk show, Craig Ferguson has time to get back into standup and starts his three-night run at Town Hall tonight.

 Dave Hill, Valley Lodge, Aparna Nancherla, Mrs. Smith, Bandits on the Run @ Union Hall